Last Updated on May 17, 2023 by Matt

 Age requirement: 16+

-In South Korea, electric scooters require the same license as motorcycles and have the same age requirements, which is 16.
+In South Korea, electric scooters require the same license as motorcycles and have the same age requirement, which is 16.

 Japan